hyn0027/hyn0027.github.io/_pages/recruit.md

   - /files/recruit.html
 ---

-We are researchers from Carnegie Mellon University conducting interviews to better understand how practitioners manage risks in systems that include ML models as components.
-During the interview, we will discuss:
+We’re researchers at Carnegie Mellon University studying how practitioners manage risks in software systems or applications with machine learning (ML) components.
+We’d love to hear about your experiences in a one-on-one interview.

+## What to Expect

+1. **Sign-Up Survey** (≈ 5 minutes): Includes a consent form and questions about your background.
+2. **Interview Session** (60–90 minutes via Zoom):
+   - Share your perspectives on risks in:
-- A system we’ve developed
+     - A system we've developed
-- A system you've worked on that includes ML components
+     - A system you've worked on with ML components
+   - Audio and screen (not video) will be recorded
+   - Your responses will be kept confidential and anonymized

-## Eligibility
+## Who Can Participate

 - Age 18+
 - Experience building software/applications with ML model as components \